RickStrahl/BlogPosts/2024-01/Sharing Tab Missing in Windows Folder Properties/SharingTabMissingInWindowsFolderProperties.md

 This tab by default is not visible, and without it it's not exactly easy UI mechanism to create a shared folder/drive that you can access over the network which is just... weird.

-Here's what it looks like without the tab:
+Here's what it looks like without the tab :

 ![No Sharing Tab](NoSharingTab.png)